The Legend of the Raven Who Stole the Light

 And like all children, he cried.

-He cried until they gave him the light boxes to play with.
+He cried until he was given the luminous boxes to play with.

 The grandfather gave in.